mineral-ui/mineral-ui/docs/publishing.md

         * Be sure to use the `--skip-git` flag.
 You can then push updates to your branch manually, if desired.
         * Be sure to only publish a prerelease version.
 Public releases should be published from master.
         * Be sure to use the `--npm-tag` flag and specify something other than “latest”.
-        * e.g.  `npm run release -- --skip-git --npm-tag next`
+        * e.g.  `npm run release:manual -- --skip-git --npm-tag next`

 * __What if none of these options work for my needs?__